Constraints on sub-GeV dark matter scattering on electrons with COSINE-100: Data analysis

-In order to generate the expected spectra in COSINE-100 crystals for the WIMP-electron scattering model, it is essential to properly consider the detector's energy resolution and the non-linear proportionality between the measured charge in the PMTs and deposited energy at low photoelectrons level.
-As a consequence of the small energy deposition of WIMPs on electrons, the number of events should be higher below the 8 photoelectrons threshold.
+In order to generate the expected spectra in COSINE-100 crystals for the DM-electron scattering model, it is essential to properly consider the detector's energy resolution and the non-linear proportionality between the measured charge in the PMTs and deposited energy at low photoelectrons level.
+As a consequence of the small energy deposition of DM on electrons, the number of events should be higher below the 8 photoelectrons threshold.
 The detector performance in this region has to be rigorously studied, since these events may induce signals exceeding the threshold due to the energy resolution effect.

-The crystals resolution and non-proportionality at very low energies were carefully examined by data from calibrations using the 0.87 keV X-ray emission of the $^{22}$Na source and background signals from the 3.2 keV X-ray peak of internal $^{40}$K \cite{cosinenpr}.
+The crystals resolution and non-proportionality at very low energies were carefully examined by data from calibrations using the 0.87 keV X-ray emission of the $^{22}$Na isotope and the 3.2 keV X-ray peak of the $^{40}$K isotope, both present as internal contaminants of the crystals \cite{cosinenpr}.
 The detector behavior has been reproduced down to one photoelectron level in the PMTs waveform simulation \cite{wavesim}.
 Accordingly to these studies, the following scaled Poisson distribution describes the crystals energy resolution for few photoelectrons yield:

 where $q_{raw}$ is the deposited charge in the detector, $q_{vis}$ is the visible charge, and the $s$ parameter is determined from calibration \cite{cosinenpr}.